Iran To Ban Tourist Visits From China - Health Ministry - UrduPoint

 "Tourist visits from China to Iran will be banned, and working visits will be limited," Raisi said, quoted by the government's website.

+"Given the epidemiological situation, caused by the coronavirus, visa-free travel for Chinese nationals is temporarily suspended from February 1 to March 31, 2020," Deputy Prime Minister Tigran Avinyan wrote on Facebook.

+As of Friday, no confirmed coronavirus cases have been registered in Armenia.
+A visa-free travel agreement between the two countries entered into force on January 19.

-The 2019-nCoV coronavirus, originating from the Chinese city of Wuhan, has been reported in 21 counties, according to John Hopkins University.
+The 2019-nCoV coronavirus, originating from the Chinese city of Wuhan, has been reported in 21 countries, according to John Hopkins University.